 - Your email subscribers get a welcoming email sequence, which looks very professional, even though you might be sleeping!
 A welcome sequence is useful to:

 - Greet and welcome your new subscribers to your community.

 - Introduce them to your know-how and your business.

 - Attract more weekly readers to your blog or site.

 - They’re usually very intuitive to create, so don’t worry about tech!
-If you want some help to choose one tool over the others, you can go and have a look at the training videos most services offer:
+If you want some help choosing one tool over the others, you can go and have a look at the training videos most services offer.

 Once you’ve set up these welcoming emails, the only thing you have to do is to write a weekly email to your subscribers and share all that content you create!